j0ju/x6100-fw-mangler/README.md

 nmcli device wifi con WLANNAME password XXXXXXXXX
 ```

 The X6100 is found to have issues with WPA3 personal (SAE) in some environments.
-This can be disabled Und für diejenigen welchen WPA3 nicht geht, auf WPA2 umschalten:
+This can be disabled to fallback to WPA2 only:
 ```
 nmcli conn down WLANNAME
 nmcli conn edit WLANNAME << EOF